IENT/RDPlot/README.rst

 and try again.
 It should work.

 **Note:** Most probably the dockerized version is something for enthusiasts.
-The image needs approx. 1.4 GB of disk-space.
+It is not really tested and the image needs approx. 1.4 GB of disk-space.
 If you want to spend that, enjoy!

 Mac OS X
 _________